abdallaemadeldin/CoinMENA/readme.md

 - `hooks` All hooks should be in one folder, with no nesting!
 Each hook is refered to component or screen.
 - `lib`
 - `screens` A page is what simply what get passed to routes, each page folder should be same as a component folder.

+## Stack
+This app is built with react-native cli, react-navigation, react-native-chart-kit, react-query,react-native-svg, React-Testing-Library & Jest for testing.